Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: Summary

 \section{Summary}

-We used SDO/HMI longitudinal magnetic field data on several active regions to perform non-linear cross-calibration of HSOS/SMFT Stokes $(V/I)_{\rm SMFT}$.
-The essential key of the method is using two different relationships for weak and strong magnetic field pixels.
-Weak and strong pixels can be separated by applying thresholds to HSOS/SMFT Stokes $I_{\rm SMFT}$ maps.
+We used SDO/HMI longitudinal magnetic-field data on several active regions to perform non-linear cross-calibration of HSOS/SMFT Stokes-$(V/I)_{\rm SMFT}$.
+The essential element of the method is using non-linear relationships between Stokes-$(V/I)$ and the longitudinal magnetic field.
+Due to certain procedures (for example, setting the limit for $(V/I)_{\rm SMFT} = (V/I)_{\rm max}$ if $(V/I)_{\rm SMFT}$ exceeds $(V/I)_{\rm max}$) the method is not suitable for precise reconstruction of the spatial structure of longitudinal magnetic field from Stokes-$(V/I)_{\rm SMFT}$.
+However, the main advantage of the method is elimination of saturation inside strong magnetic-field areas such as sunspot umbrae.
+This feature of the method is important for resolving of 180-degree disambiguation for the transverse magnetic field and subsequent calculation of the electric-current density.
+Thus, the method might be applied to the archive of HSOS/SMFT vector magnetic-field observations in order to improve the evaluation of the electric currents and current helicity in solar active regions since 1987, which can be implemented in forthcoming studies.

-Due to certain procedures (for example, interpolation of the magnetic field for pixels with $I_s < I_{\rm SMFT} < I_w $) the method is not suitable for precise reconstruction of the spatial structure of longitudinal magnetic field from Stokes $(V/I)_{\rm SMFT}$.
-However, the main advantage of the method is elimination of saturation inside strong magnetic field areas such as sunspot umbra.
-This feature of the method is important for resolving of 180-degree disambiguation for the transversal magnetic field and subsequent calculation of the electric current density.
-Thus, the method might be applied to the archive of HSOS/SMFT vector magnetic field observations to improve the evaluation of the electric currents and current helicity in solar active regions since 1987, which can be implemented in the forthcoming studies.
+\begin{acks}[Acknowledgments] We are sincerely grateful to the anonymous reviewer whose comments helped us reconsider the method and to significantly improve the article.
+The work is supported by the joint cost-shared RFBR of Russia and NNSF of China grant, Russian Fund for Basic Research numbers 17-52-53203 and 19-52-53045, also grants 11427901, 10921303, 11673033, U1731113,11611530679, 11573037, 11703042, 11911530089, 12073040, and 12073041 of the National Natural Science Foundation of China.
+Theoretical calculations in Section 2 were performed with the support by the Russian Science Foundation, Project 18-12-00131.
+A.A.
+Plotnikov, A.S.
+Kutsenko and K.M.
+Kuzanyan would like to thank Huairou Solar Observing station of NAOC for their hospitality during their visits to China.\end{acks}

-\begin{acks}[Acknowledgements] The work is supported by the joint cost-shared RFBR of Russia and NNSF of China grant, Russian Fund for Basic Research numbers 17-52-53203 and 19-52-53045, also grants 11427901, 10921303, 11673033, U1731113,11611530679, 11573037, 11703042, and 11911530089 of the National Natural Science Foundation of China.
-A.P., A.K. and K.K. would like to thank Huairou Solar Observing station of NAOC for their hospitality during their visits to China.\end{acks}
+{ \paragraph*{Dislosure of Potential Conflicts of Interest} The authors declare that they have no coflicts of interest.}

 \end{article}